-To get rid of these pests, try handpicking, row covers, or an insecticide.
+Try handpicking, row covers, or an insecticide to eliminate these pests.
 Using the natural bacteria Bt is an excellent choice.

 It’s also more natural and less harmful to beneficial insects and pollinators than a broad-spectrum insecticide.

-With these methods, you’ll be enjoying delicious broccoli florets all summer and never have to worry about heading out to your garden and finding holes in your leaves again.
+With these methods, you’ll enjoy delicious broccoli florets all summer and never have to worry about heading out to your garden and finding holes in your leaves again.